Docket # PP-362

 EIS Preparation and Schedule

-In preparing the Draft EIS, DOE is considering comments received during the scoping period.
-Any additional written comments received by DOE after that date will be considered to the extent practicable.
+In preparing the EIS, DOE considered comments received during the public review periods.
+Any additional written comments received by DOE after conclusion of the review periods were considered to the extent practicable.

-DOE will include all comments received on the Draft EIS, and responses to those comments, in the Final EIS.
-DOE will issue a Record of Decision no sooner than 30 days from EPA's NOA of the Final EIS.
+DOE considered all comments received on the Draft EIS, and responses to those comments, in the Final EIS.
+DOE has issued a Record of Decision, which is available in the Document Library.

-Persons who submitted comments during the public scoping period will receive a copy of the Draft EIS.
-Other persons who would like to receive a copy of the document for review when it is issued should notify Dr. Jerry Pell or make a request through the DOE project Web site at http://www.chpexpressEIS.org.
+Persons who submitted comments during the public review periods received a copy of the Final EIS.
+Other persons who would like to receive a copy of the document should make a request via the Contact Us page on this website.

 Subscribe